junxit/us-congress-bills-112/bill.md

 # S. 2326

-> To designate the new United States courthouse in Buffalo, New York, as the “Robert H. Jackson United States Courthouse”.
+> To designate the new United States courthouse in Buffalo, New York, as the Robert H. Jackson United States Courthouse.

 ## § 1.
 Designation